Kondor Path Tours

 Take your time and get away from the crowds.
 You will have a great time in Cusco.

-Cusco does characterize by its narrow stone alleys and an abandoned square, or when looking for food at the local market, you will suddenly understand the city’s rhythm.
+Cusco is characterized by its narrow stone alleys and an abandoned square.
+You will suddenly understand the city’s rhythm when looking for food at the local market.

-Take the time to appreciate the city’s genuine despite its tourist reputation.
+Take the time to appreciate the city’s genuineness despite its tourist reputation.

-The people of Cusco live a simple and traditional life, which is what we like best here.
+The people of Cusco live a simple and traditional life, which we like best here.

-The combination of local life, the indigenous people, the opportunities to take lots of street photos, the beautiful scenery, the main tourist attractions, the beautiful day trips, and the best things to do are why Cusco is the most important destination for travelers from all over the world.
+The combination of local life, indigenous people, opportunities to take lots of street photos, beautiful scenery, main tourist attractions, beautiful day trips, and the best things to do is why Cusco is the most important destination for travelers worldwide.

 Cusco is the starting point for the Machu Picchu tour, making the Inca Trail and the Salkantay Trek.

-To make your stay in Cusco pleasant, we have included this travel guide on everything every first-time traveler should know before visiting Cusco.
+To make your stay in Cusco pleasant, we have included this travel guide, which provides everything every first-time traveler should know before visiting Cusco.

-This guide includes tips on how many days to stay in Cusco.
-When is the best time to visit the city?
-Which hostel or hotel to choose?
-Also, What to pack, and list some of the best things to see and do in the city.
+This guide includes tips on how many days to stay in Cusco, the best time to visit the city, which hostel or hotel to choose, what to pack, and some of the best things to see and do in the city.

 Cusco is a city where every traveler ends up at least once during their entire trip to Peru, and it is challenging to say the right length of stay.